 It’s located right in the heart of the city center so it’s one of the best Saint Petersburg attractions to visit for a short stop-over.
 Across the river you will find the Palace Bridge, leading to Palace Square and the State Russian Museum.

 Get insured for your trip to St. Petersburg!

-So, that concludes our list of the best places to visit in St. Petersburg.
-We hope that you’ve found it useful and helpful in planning your trip!
-We think the 11 places we’ve chosen are just enough places to visit in St. Petersburg in 3 days.
+I think the 11 places we’ve chosen are just enough places to visit in Saint Petersburg in 3 days.
 However, if you’re planning on staying longer, you’ll certainly find that there’s more to do.

-We hope that our list has not only showed you how to visit St. Petersburg, but how to live like a local too.
+I hope that my list has not only showed you how to visit Saint Petersburg, but how to live like a local too.
 As well as seeing all the most famous attractions the city has to offer, you’ll get off the beaten track too.
 Who knows, you may even make Russian friends and practice your language skills?!

 Just make sure that whatever you do on your trip, you’re armed with our list of the best places to visit in Saint Petersburg.
 It’ll help you plan out your holiday and really help you to make the most of your vacation!